kulics/koral/book-en/document.md

 let y = if x > 0 then "bigger" else if x == 0 then "equal" else "less";
 ```

-When we don't need to handle the else branch, we can use the if-do syntax, and the do must be followed by an expression.
+When we don't need to handle the else branch, we can use the if-then syntax, and the then must be followed by an expression.

 ```
 let main() = if 1 == 1 do printLine("yes");